-The proposed issue of Performance Rights to Mr Lusted and Mr Dowland (or their nominee(s)) pursuant to the 2022 LTI Award under the Plan falls within Listing Rule 10.14.1 and therefore requires the approval of Shareholders under Listing Rule 10.14.
+The proposed issue of Performance Rights to Mr Lusted and Mr Dowland (or their nominee(s)) pursuant to the 2024 LTI Award under the Plan falls within Listing Rule 10.14.1 and therefore requires the approval of Shareholders under Listing Rule 10.14.

-If these Resolutions are passed, the Company will issue Performance Rights to Mr Lusted and Mr Dowland (or their nominee(s)) on the terms set out in Annexure C to this Explanatory Memorandum.
-If these Resolutions are not passed, the Company will not issue Performance Rights to Mr Lusted or Mr Dowland (or their nominee(s)) and the Company may consider alternative ways to remunerate Mr Lusted and Mr Dowland, including by way of payments settled in cash based on similar performance hurdles.
+If Resolutions 4 and 5 are passed, the Company will issue Performance Rights to Mr Lusted and Mr Dowland respectively (or their nominee(s)) on the terms set out in Annexure C to this Explanatory Memorandum.
+If Resolutions 4 and 5 are not passed, the Company will not issue Performance Rights to Mr Lusted or Mr Dowland respectively (or their nominee(s)) and the Company may consider alternative ways to remunerate Mr Lusted and Mr Dowland, including by way of payments settled in cash based on similar performance hurdles.